vish-777/academic-kickstart/README.md

 # [Academic Kickstart](https://sourcethemes.com/academic/)

-**Academic** makes it very easy to create a beautiful websites for free using Markdown, Jupyter, or RStudio.
+**Academic** makes it  easy to create a beautiful websites for free using Markdown, Jupyter, or RStudio.
 Customize anything on your site with widgets, themes, and language packs.
 [Check out the latest demo](https://academic-demo.netlify.com/) of what you'll get in less than 10 minutes, or [view the showcase](https://sourcethemes.com/academic/#expo).

 **Academic Kickstart** provides a minimal template to kickstart your new website.